Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_clips/responsive-article-detail-page.gif">

 I have decided to get rid of the image on the detail page altogether as it would look awkward and strange if included on a smaller screen.
-I am pleased and happy with how it looks in it's current form.
+I am pleased with how it looks in its current form.

 The navbar for my site is also fully responsive thanks to the prerequisite bootstrap navbar classes that I utilised for my project.
-As the screen gets smaller, it transforms from a regular navbar to a 'hamburger' style navbar.
+As the screen gets smaller, it transforms from a regular navbar to a 'hamburger-style navbar.
 The gif below showcases how it works on smaller devices:

 <img src="./docs/readme_clips/responsive-navbar.gif">

 Thanks to the navbar-expand/collapse classes, once the user clicks the hamburger icon, all of the links drop down for selection.
-If clicked again, the navbar closes back to it's original form.
-I believe that this is an effective way of ensuring it is easy for mobile users to quickly and easily navigate to a page if required, as well as clearly view all of the different links available to them on a smaller screen.
+If clicked again, the navbar closes back to its original form.
+I believe that this is an effective way of ensuring it is easy for mobile users to quickly and easily navigate to a page if required, as well as view all of the different links available to them on a smaller screen.

 [Back to top](#table-of-contents)